Starke427/AlienVault/README.md

 ## Configure NXlog CE

-The nxlog.conf will need to be modified; change CHANGEME to your USM Anywhere sensor's IP.
+The nxlog.conf (on this GitHub) will need to be modified; change CHANGEME to your USM Anywhere sensor's IP.
 Then download the configuration and place it at C:\Program Files (x86)\nxlog\conf\nxlog.conf and restart the NXlog service.

 ---